Successor Features for Transfer in Reinforcement Learning: Related work

-Although the methods above decouple the construction of features from the actual RL problem, it is also possible to tackle both problems concomitantly, using general nonlinear function approximators to incrementally learn $\vpsi^\pi(s,a)$~\cite{mnih2015human}.
-Another interesting possibility is the definition of a clear protocol to also learn $\vphi(s,a)$, which is closely related to the problem known as ``multi-task feature learning''~\cp{argyriou2008convex}.
-Here again the use of nonlinear approximators may be useful, since with them it may be possible to embed an arbitrary family of MDPs into a model \M\ with the structure shown in~(\ref{eq:M})~\cp{mikolov2013efficient}.
+\ctp{mehta2008transfer} approach for transfer learning is probably the closest work to ours in the literature.
+There are important differences, though.
+First, \ct{mehta2008transfer} assume that both \vphi\ and \w\ are always observable quantities provided by the environment.
+They also focus on average reward RL, in which the quality of a decision policy can be characterized by a single scalar.
+This reduces the process of selecting a policy for a task to one decision made at the outset, which is in clear contrast with GPI.

+The literature on transfer learning has other methods that relate to ours~\cp{taylor2009transfer,lazaric2012transfer}.
+Among the algorithms designed for the scenario considered here, two approaches are particularly relevant because they also reuse old policies.
+One is \ctp{fernandez2010probabilistic} probabilistic policy reuse, adopted in our experiments and described in Appendix~\ref*{sec:details_experiments}.
+The other approach, by~\ct{bernstein99reusing}, corresponds to using our method but relearning all $\tvpsi^{\pi_i}$ from scratch at each new task.

-Still on the subject of representation, a scheme that also relates to SFs is \ctp{littman2001predictive} predictive state representation (PSR).
-PSRs are similar to SFs in the sense that they also have a prediction at the core of their representation.
-Unlike the latter, though, the former tries to use such predictions to summarize the dynamics of the entire environment rather than of a single policy $\pi$.
+When we look at SFs strictly as a representation scheme, there are clear similarities with \ctp{littman2001predictive} predictive state representation (PSR).
+Unlike SFs, though, PSR tries to summarize the dynamics of the entire environment rather than of a single policy $\pi$.
 A scheme that is perhaps closer to SFs is the value function representation sometimes adopted in inverse RL~\cp{ng2000algorithms}.
-The scenario considered in this case is considerably different, though, since the focus is in finding a \w\ that induces a predefined policy $\pi$.